Student Achievement Information

 |

-Percentage of students enrolled one year after starting the program.
+Note: Percentage of first-time / full-time freshmen enrolled one year after starting the program

 | Cohort Year | Six-Year Graduation Rate |